jeffpar/pcjs.v1/blog/2015/02/23/README.md

 	80386-C0 component identifier readable in DH after reset: 03H 80386-C0 revision  identifier readable in DL after reset: 04H

-However, the document does not indicate how a 80386-C0 part is marked.
+However, the document does not indicate how a 80386-C0 part was marked.

 ### Errata